arfazhxss/MathMagician/README.md

 - **Framer Motion**: Animation library.
 - **Sound Files**: Three sound files (`correct-answer.mp3`, `level-up.mp3`, `game-over.mp3`) for game feedback.
 - **Image Assets**: Background image for the main game screen (`math-background.jpg`).

-This documentation provides an overview of the code structure, functionality, and flow of the Math Falling Game.